fukamachi/supertrace/README.md

 - `:before`: A function to run _before_ the function call
 - `:after`: A function to run _after_ the function call
-- `:threshold`: Run `:after` function only when the elapsed time exceeded this value. (in nanoseconds)
+- `:threshold`: Run `:after` function only when the elapsed time exceeded this value. (in microsecond)

 ## Supported implementations